funkyfuture/inxs/docs/usage.rst

 .. glossary::

    configuration
-      The configuration of a transformation is a :class:`types.SimpleNamespace` that is bound as its ``config`` property and is intended to be an :term:`immutable` container for key-value-pairs that persist through transformation's executions.
-Mind that it's immutability isn't completely enforced, manipulating it might result in unexpected behaviour.
+      The configuration of a transformation is a :class:`types.SimpleNamespace` object that is bound as its ``config`` property and is populated by passing :term:`keywords arguments <argument>` to its initialization.
+      It is intended to be an :term:`immutable` container for key-value-pairs that persist through transformation's executions.
+Mind that it's immutability isn't completely enforced, manipulating it or its members might result in unexpected behaviour.
 It can be referred to in :term:`handler function`'s signatures as ``config``, the same is true for its member unless overridden in :attr:`inxs.Transformation._available_symbols`.
 See
       :class:`inxs.Transformation` for details on reserved names in the configuration namespace.

    context